Bekkhan Agayev: Biography

 Since 2003, he has served as Vice President of Yug-Nefteprodukt LLC.

 After 2016, he continued his business activities, chairing the Supervisory Board of Yug-Nefteprodukt LLC until 2021, while also being a co-owner of the company.

 Sanctions

 He was sanctioned by the UK government in 2022 in relation to the Russo-Ukrainian War.

 He is one of the members of the State Duma the United States Treasury sanctioned on 24 March 2022 in response to the 2022 Russian invasion of Ukraine.

+Property

+In 2021, Agaev’s officially declared income amounted to nearly half a billion rubles — RUB 451,660,617.

+As of 2021, he owned the following properties: land plots of 212 m² and 7,028 m²; a 2,205.9 m² residential house; and non-residential premises measuring 75.8 m², 78.7 m², 79 m², 86.7 m², 98.2 m², 100.1 m², and 891.8 m².

+He also held fractional ownership interests in a number of properties and infrastructure facilities, including buildings, roads, outdoor lighting, sewerage, gas, stormwater drainage, electricity, and water supply networks.
+According to his declaration, two of his children had the right to use a 153.4 m² apartment free of charge.

+According to the Dubai Unlocked investigation by the Organized Crime and Corruption Reporting Project (OCCRP), Agaev owned a 352 m² apartment at Kempinski Palm Residences in Dubai, valued at approximately USD 9.4 million.
+The property was initially registered in Agaev’s name but was later transferred to Malika Sadulaeva, the mother of his children.
+As of 2024, the apartment was reportedly being rented out for nearly USD 100,000 per year.